« Visualizing Patterns and Trends in Scientific Literature – What’s next? Chaomei Chen | Main | Networked 3D Game Possibilities - Ray Uzwyshyn »

 College Park, MD 20742 www.cs.umd.edu/~ben

-Listed below are links to weblogs that reference The Thrill of Discovery: Information Visualization as a Telescope for High Dimensions - Ben Shneiderman, HCIL:
+this is a great site about The Thrill of Discovery: Information Visualization as a Telescope for High Dimensions - Ben Shneiderman, HCIL, everything in here is wonderful.
+Great!!